 Don't forget about Scribendi’s very own blog, which provides writers with all the guidance and tools they need to perfect their writing.
 Our articles cover every stage of the writing process, from planning and drafting any type of academic document to revising and finalizing it.
 Whether you’re looking for grammar tips, writing resources, or advice on any facet of the written word, Scribendi’s blog is the place for writers to perfect their craft.

 Image source: Breather/Stocksnap.io

-Have your manuscript edited by the professionals.
+Have your writing edited by a professional.

 Scribendi’s in-house editors work with writers from all over the globe to perfect their writing.
 They know that no piece of writing is complete without a professional edit, and they love to see a good piece of writing turn into a great one after the editing process.
 Scribendi’s in-house editors are unrivaled in both experience and education, having collectively edited millions of words and obtained nearly 20 degrees collectively.
 They love consuming caffeinated beverages, reading books of various genres, and relaxing in quiet, dimly lit spaces.